Changing your username in WordPress is not as easy as some think it might be at first.

 OK, on to actually changing your username if that's what you need to do.

-The first method we'll go over uses a 3-step process:
+The first method we'll look into uses a 3-step process:

 - Create a new user